berkeley-cs61as/markdown-courseware/textbook/chapter22 11 - Metacircular Evaluator/section01 Lesson 11 Intro.md

 Yes, it is.
 The evaluator is just another program!

-## what is the metacircular evaluator?
+## What is the Metacircular Evaluator?

 ![](http://mitpress.mit.edu/sicp/full-text/sicp/book/chapter-4/figs/eval-
 apply.gif)

-Our evaluator for Lisp will be implemented as a Lisp program.
-It may seem circular to think about evaluating Lisp programs using an evaluator that is itself implemented in Lisp.
-However, evaluation is a process, so it is appropriate to describe the evaluation process using Lisp, which, after all, is our tool for describing processes.
+Our evaluator for Racket will be implemented as a Racket program.
+It may seem circular to think about evaluating Racket programs using an evaluator that is itself implemented in Racket.
+However, evaluation is a process, so it is appropriate to describe the evaluation process using Racket, which, after all, is our tool for describing processes.
 An evaluator that is written in the same language that it evaluates is said to be metacircular.

-The metacircular evaluator is essentially a Scheme formulation of the environment model of evaluation described in Lesson 8.
+The metacircular evaluator is essentially a Racket formulation of the environment model of evaluation described in Lesson 8.
 Recall that the model has two basic parts: